- General Instructions

 Enter the name, address, and EIN or SSN of the plan sponsor.
 Also, enter the three-digit plan number.
 If the plan's trust is under examination, see Trustsabove.
 If both the plan and trust are authorizing the same representative, separate Forms 2848 are required.

 If you want to authorize your representative to receive copies of all notices and communications sent to you by the IRS, you must check the box that is provided under the representative's name and address.
-No more than two representatives may receive copies of notices and communications sent to you by the IRS.
+You may not designate more than two representatives on Form 2848 (or appointees on a Form 8821) to receive copies of notices and communications sent to you by the IRS for the same matter(s).
 Do not check the box if you do not want copies of notices and communications sent to your representative(s).

 Representatives will not receive forms, publications, and other related materials with the correspondence.